playcanvas/playcanvas-rest-api-tools/README.md

 #### MRAID interstitial support

 Adds basic support for MRAID API within the PlayCanvas engine and boilerplate code.

 The option can be found in `config.json` under `one_page`.
 Set `mraid_support` to true.

+#### Snapchat ad support

+The Snapchat ad network requires the CTA function to be in the `index.html` where the network can replace it with a unique tracking version when it is served to the user.
+The URL will be set in the Snapchat Ad campaign tool.

+The ad project should call `snapchatCta();` as the CTA function instead of `mraid.open('someurl');`.

+The option can be found in `config.json` under `one_page`.
+Set `snapchat_cta` to true.

 #### Compress engine code